alexisechano/Next-Show/README.md

 ## Overview
 ### Description
-A TV show recommender app that uses personal ratings and interests to aggregate a user's next binge!
+A TV show recommender app that uses personal ratings and interests to find the user's next binge!

 ### App Evaluation
 - **Category:** Entertainment, social